 Library and Reading Room

-Albert Einstein, Hermann Hesse, Annemarie Schwarzenbach and many other have sat at the reading desks with their scrolled wooden legs and little pigeonholes.
-The reading room (1929) was originally located directly behind the bar, but was relocated and rebuilt exactly as before during renovations in 1999.
+Albert Einstein, Hermann Hesse, Annemarie Schwarzenbach and many others have sat at the reading desks with their scrolled wooden legs and little pigeonholes.
+The reading room (1929) was originally located directly behind the bar but was relocated and rebuilt exactly as before during renovations in 1999.
 The large windows bring the outdoors in and the indoors out.
 Almost all the bookcases, the furnishings are original.

 Some things at the Waldhaus are truly one of a kind.
 For example, the ‘Magenta’ clock system.
 When the master clock in front of the executive offices is reset for the start or end of daylight saving time, an electric impulse resets all of the other built-in wall clocks (no satellite necessary).
 Another very special, a genuine original is the Welte-Mignon piano in mahogany with Empire bronze touches, which the family bought in 1910.
 The paper rolls on which the pieces have been recorded are still sitting in the wooden cabinet in the music room, and the piano with its extremely complicated mechanism still functions.
 Even the electric sonnerie (bell system) can still be seen in the corridors, although it is no longer in operation.